 They are also made to be firm and slip-resistant just like the other Golf Pride grips that we saw.
 Unfortunately, though, there is a limit to the extent that the two products can be compared.

-The biggest limitations of the Champkey set pertains to durability.
+The biggest limitations of the Champkey set pertain to durability.
 The rubber is on the cheap side and will split and tear over time.
 Fortunately, replacing these grips is very affordable.

 These grips are really effective at dealing with the yips.
 If you tend to get handsy with your putter, this may be a grip that is worth your time.